Tyr0/tyr0.github.io/_posts/2009-10-13-cocos2d-iphone-programming.md

 ---
 layout: post
 title: Cocos2D iPhone Programming
-category: blog
-tags: blog Apple iOS programming cocos2d
+tags: blog Apple iOS programming cocos2d game
 ---

 So as you all may, or may not know, I have recently been working on my first iPhone game.